 Dr. Sönke Albers is Professor of Marketing and Innovation.
 From 2010 to 2016 Prof. Albers served as Dean of Research and was responsible for faculty development and ensuring that KLU becomes a research-oriented university that is internationally competitive.
 Before joining KLU he was a Professor of Marketing at WHU and the University of Lüneburg.
 After that he served more than 20 years as Professor of Innovation, New Media, and Marketing at Christian-Albrechts-University at Kiel, Germany.
 He holds a doctorate in Operations Research from University of Hamburg.
 He was awarded an honorary doctorate from Goethe University Frankfurt.
 He was a Rector of WHU, and a Dean of the School of Business Administration, Economics, and Social Sciences of Christian-Albrechts-University at Kiel.
-He is Fellow of the European Marketing Academy and served as President of the German Academic Association for Business Research which comprises nearly all 2000 business professors in Germany, Austria and Switzerland.
+He is Fellow (and currently their Dean) of the Europena Marketing Academy and served as President of the German Academic Association for Business Research which comprises nearly all 2000 business professors in Germany, Austria and Switzerland.
 He is also a member of the Academy of Sciences in Hamburg.

 Prof. Albers is very active in educating future scientists.
 In total 30 professors originate from his efforts.
 12 of his doctoral students are now professors at Universities (8 at the rank of full professor, 1 at the rank of associate professor and 3 at the rank of assistant professor).
 In addition, 7 of his doctoral students are now professors at Universities of Applied Sciences (Fachhochschule).
 His 12 former students now being professors have educated another 11 full professors and 7 assistant professors at universities plus 3 professors at Universities of Applied Sciences.